lightscalar/neural-net/README.md

 Flow](http://www.tensorflow.org/) machine intelligence package [recently](http://goo.gl/pBU1hy) open-sourced by Google.

 Why TensorFlow?
-There are many packages out there, including [Torch7](http://torch.ch), [Theano](http://deeplearning.net/software/theano/), and [pybrain](http://pybrain.org/).
-TensorFlow strikes an excellent balance between abstraction and control.
+There are many packages out there, including the excellent [Torch7](http://torch.ch), [Theano](http://deeplearning.net/software/theano/), and [pybrain](http://pybrain.org/).
+TensorFlow strikes a good balance between abstraction and control.
 The framework allows us to quickly develop sophisticated networks.
-It provides seamless, transparent integration with a GPU, which allows us to speed up computations by orders of magnitude, and there is no or little compilation time for large models — a problem from which Theano, for all its flexibility, greatly suffers.
+It provides transparent integration with the GPU via CUDA libraries allowing us to speed up computations by orders of magnitude, and there is no or little compilation time for large models — a problem from which Theano, for all its flexibility, greatly suffers.